jananibalachandiran29-lgtm/stroke-prediction/README.md

 ## 4. Dataset

-The repository contains `stroke-data.csv`.
+The dataset used in this project is `stroke-data.csv`.
 The dataset has 5,110 records before rows with missing values are removed during preprocessing.

 Features used by the model: